What are the top pieces of sales management advice from leaders who achieve massive revenue growth?

 Director of Sales at Surveymonkey, Angie Jongejan, Talks Recruiting Top Sales Talent

-In a Recruiting Future’s podcast called “Recruiting In A Highly Competitive Market” with Matt Alder – Angie Jongejan, Director of Sales at SurveyMonkey, shares her tips and insights for recruiting top sales talent in the highly competitive tech industry.
+In a Recruiting Future’s podcast called “Recruiting In A Highly Competitive Market” — Matt Alder interviews Angie Jongejan, Director of Sales at SurveyMonkey.
+Jongejan focuses her sales management expertise on a very important factor — recruiting top sales talent in the highly competitive tech industry.

 She also emphasizes that hiring in a competitive landscape requires getting people excited and wanting to choose your company over others, and SurveyMonkey does this by providing a great experience for candidates and highlighting their culture.